-SPECIFIC QUESTIONS ABOUT THE SCULPTURE TRAIL, VISITOR ADVICE, AND FORESTRY ENGLAND’S ART PROGRAMME ACROSS THE COUNTRY CAN BE FOUND AT FORESTRY ENGLAND
+SPECIFIC QUESTIONS ABOUT THE SCULPTURE TRAIL AND VISITOR ADVICE CAN BE FOUND AT FORESTRY ENGLAND.

 Dogs are welcome